 There are a few steps you can make to ensure your roasted chickpeas are as crispy and delicious as possible!
 Here's what you need to know:

 Peel your chickpeas

 Many people will choose to skip this step.
 That's ok!
 I have always found that peeling the beans does yield the crispiest roasted chickpeas, but it's totally up to you.

 The thing with removing the skins and then patting them dry is that you're removing as much moisture from the surface of the bean as you possibly can.
 Trapped moisture = not crispy.
 A dry, bare naked bean, on the other hand, will crisp up like an old man at the nude beach.
 I know you know what I'm talking about.

-When your garbanzo beans are finished roasting they'll be a nice golden brown colour, will have shrunk considerably, and will be quite crispy.
-Some beans will appear split down the middleThey will continue to crisp up as they cool.
+When your chickpeas are finished roasting they'll be a nice golden brown colour, will have shrunk considerably, and will be quite crispy.
+Some beans will appear split down the middle.
+Please note - your chickpeas will continue to crisp up as they cool.

 You can season 'em up as soon as you take them out of the oven.
+Any sooner than that and you risk burning the spices.
 I like to toss mine in a half teaspoon or so of hot smoked paprika, but feel free to play around with other seasonings.
 You can also use fresh herbs, lemon zest, etc.

-Please store your beans at room temperature in a container without a lid.
+Once your roasted chickpeas are fully cool, you can room temperature in a container without a lid.
 If you store them with a lid on, they'll lose their crispiness.
-I have a bowl of crispy roasted garbanzo beans in my kitchen cupboard that have been in there for two weeks and they’re still nice and crunchy.

 Please do not put your roasted beans in the fridge.